 Question: It is customary not to get married and not to shave or cut one’s hair between Pesah and Lag Ba’omer or Pesah and Shavuot.
-Why do we mourn during the period of Sefirat Ha’omer (the counting of the omer )?
+Why is mourning during Sefirah during the period of Sefirat Ha’omer (the counting of the omer ) is customary?
 Is there any point in maintaining these mourning customs today?
 (This responsum is an expanded version of Golinkin, 1984 and Golinkin 1991 (see the Bibliography below).
 In this teshuvah, we have quoted the major primary sources and added recent scholarship on the subject).

 I) The Rabbi Akiva Theory